Climate Change

 Measuring our own carbon footprint

-The initial assessment was completed for the 2018/19 year [PDF, 299 KB].
-Establishing this baseline is the first crucial step towards meeting our obligations under the Climate Change Response (Zero Carbon) Amendment Act 2019, targeting net zero greenhouse gas emissions by 2050.
-Subsequent assessments for 2019/20 and 2020/21 [PDF, 1528 KB] have recently been completed and broadly mirror the findings from the baseline year.
+• Assessments commenced for the 2018/19 financial year.
+Subsequent assessments for 2019/20 and 2020/21 [PDF, 1528 KB] broadly mirror the findings from the baseline year.
+These ‘carbon footprints’ represent the first crucial step towards meeting our obligations under the Climate Change Response (Zero Carbon) Amendment Act 2019, targeting net zero greenhouse gas emissions by 2050.

-We will continue to monitor our emissions, and will set reduction targets as part of our own climate action commitments and through collaboration at a regional level.
+• We will continue to monitor our emissions, and will set reduction targets as part of our own climate actions, linked to commitments made through our Long Term Plans.

 Reducing greenhouse gas emissions and adapting to our changing climate through: